bmackenty/bmackenty/README.md

 - 🔭 I’m also building conceptual-based approach to teaching IB DP computer science and MYP Design with a programming focus.

 - 🌱 I’m currently learning **javascript**, which I hate because I really know PHP quite well.
 I am constantly upgrading my skills in Python, which I love.
 I really don't like frameworks very much, but if I use one, I prefer codeigniter.
+I work in a Debian (not Ubuntu) / MariaDB / Apache ecosystem.

 - 📝 From time to time I write articles, short stories, and thoughts on high school computing on [mackenty.org](https://mackenty.org)